 Our first annual ceremony was held in 2002, and awards were given in the following categories:

 Applied Materials – Applied Materials is the global leader in providing manufacturing solutions for the semiconductor, flat panel display and solar photovoltaic industries.
-Their technologies help make innovations like smartphones, flat screen TVs and solar panels more affordable and accessible to consumers and businesses around the world.
+Their technologies help make innovations like smartphones, flat screen TVs and solar panels more affordable and accessible around the world.

 Athens Group – Athens Group provides independent, 3rd party technology assurance services for high-specification Oil & Gas drilling and production systems.
-Their mission is to help operators, drilling contractors and asset owners ensure safety, reduce non-productive time (NPT), and safeguard the environment over the entire asset lifecycle.
+Their mission is to help operators, drilling contractors and asset owners ensure safety.
+They also work to reduce non-productive time (NPT) and safeguard the environment over the entire asset lifecycle.

 Hart InterCivic – Hart InterCivic is a leading national provider of proven election voting systems, management products and services – total solutions for state-, county- and city- level elections.